RaulVS14/WordPress-Theme/README.md

 Lecture 48: Convert Your Static Header to a Dynamic Header

 Lecture 49: Cover Your Assets (Adding Your Styles, Scripts, Fonts & Images)

+Lecture 50: Clean Up Your Stylesheet & Modify Your CSS for WordPress